Blog

 35mm film is booming again, led by Gen Z. If you would rather wait for a grainy shot than tap your phone, you might be your team's Fox.

 Run clubs ate the nightclub.
-If you love them, meet the Dolphin.
+Meet the Dolphin.

 Run clubs are the new third place and the new dating app.
 If a 7am crowd of strangers sounds like a great time, you might be your team's Dolphin.